 The following factors may modify the effect of this medication on the patient:

 - Pregnancy: The use of Libertrim by pregnant women is not recommended.
 If you become pregnant while taking this medication, contact your doctor immediately.

 - Lactation: It is not known if Libertrim passes into breast milk.
-If you are a nursing mother and you are taking this medication, it can affect your baby.
+If you are a nursing mother and take this medication, it can affect your baby.
 Consult your doctor if you should continue breastfeeding.

 - Children: Children under 12 should not use this medicine.

-Libertrim is used to make the movement of the intestinal tract more normal.
+Libertrim is used to move the intestinal tract more normally.
 This medication slows down or speeds up bowel movement if the bowel is not working well.

-It does not affect a bowel that normally works.
+It does not affect a bowel that usually works.